Dashami1310/Autism-MRI-GenAI-AgenticAI/README.md

 4. Run all cells

 ## Team
+# Dashami C A
+# Bibi Zainab M Saikalgar
+# Nikitha M Koujalagi
-# Dashami C A, Bibi Zainab M Saikalgar, Nikitha M Koujalagi, Payal Pradeep Jain
+# Payal Pradeep Jain

 Note:
 This notebook is under active development.
 Some cells may require re-running or minor fixes depending on environment setup.